 If you have low email open rates, the solution isn’t to send more emails in the hopes that your subscribers will open at least one.
 If anything, this tactic can increase unsubscribe rates, as well as complaints.

 Assess your email send schedule and determine whether it’s excessive.
 If you need an outside opinion, consider asking friends or family members for their advice.
 Or, send a survey to your subscribers to get some feedback from your target market.

 2. A lack of urgency

-With email marketing, you want to avoid click-bait headlines.
+With email marketing, you want to avoid clickbait headlines.
 At the same time, however, you want to instill a sense of urgency in your emails that get readers to act.
-That’s why it’s appropriate to use urgent phrases, like “limited time” or “first come, first serve.”
+That’s why it’s appropriate to use urgent phrases, like “limited time” or “first come, first served.”

 If you’re running a promotion that will only last for a few days, for example, include the words “this week only” in your subject line.
 When you use words that encourage your audience to act now, rather than later, it reduces the chances of them ignoring your emails.

 With more readers acting on your messages, your business can drive more sales.
 An ecommerce company, for example, can use promotions to motivate users to shop or refer friends and family to their store.